 - Insect Pests

 More often than not, leaves will not regain green color after turning yellow.
-In some instances, when the cause of the yellowing is lack of nutrition, it may be possible to green the leaves up again.
+In some instances, when the cause of the yellowing is a lack of nutrition, it may be possible to green the leaves up again.
 In most cases, you are better off removing yellowed leaves.

 What Is A Chinese Evergreen Plant Lacking If It Turns Yellow?